 Norwegian investment funds with activity in Sub-Saharan Africa

 Norfund – The Norwegian Investment Fund for Developing Countries – invests in three priority sectors: Clean energy, financial institutions and food and agribusiness.
 Norfund is an active, strategic minority investor, which offers risk capital and expertise to help building sustainable businesses in poor countries.
 As of 2017, Norfund made its first investment in Malawi’s food and agribusiness sector with a deal of NOK 23,3 million to the Malawian livestock, feedlot and meat processing company, Nyama World.
-Norfund has regional offices in Nairobi and Maputo.
+Norfund has regional offices in Nairobi and Cape Town.

 Arise is an investment company with the mandate to capitalize and stimulate growth in financial services in Sub-Saharan Africa.
 It is a collaborative partnership between Norfund, the Dutch investment fund FMO and Rabobank.

 SpearCapital is a private equity investment company designated to make investments within the retail trade and/or the production of consumer goods in Malawi, with Norfund being one of their investors.